Why are some people left handed? What causes left handedness?

 Research also shows that older mothers are more likely to produce left handed babies.

-Vanishing Twin Theory
+3. The Vanishing Twin Theory

 The vanishing twins theory suggests that left handed people were originally one half of identical twin foetuses in the mother’s womb.
 However the right handed foetus fails to develop very early on during the pregnancy and is reabsorbed by the mother’s body.
 Although twins do have a high occurrence of left/right-handedness in the pair, this theory has been discredited by Australian scientists.